rfdrake/ansible-awx-netbox-examples/README.md

 container.  "connection: local" inside the playbook forces it to use local instead of trying to ssh.

+## delegate_to: localhost

+Most netbox commands are being executed on the box running ansible (localhost).
+So traditionally, the inventory doesn't get utilized.
+This is sub-optimal because it won't fork for most of the playbooks.
+You can get around this by sending your device list as the inventory, then running delegate_to: localhost which forces the task to run on the local machine.

 ## copy the template from awx to somewhere else

 The last step in my example is an scp to push the template to another server.